Kaljurand/K6nele/docs/android_things/README.md

 - compile EKI TTS without the storage permission, it does not seem to be using it
 - Google's TTS very slow to start up (before every utterance): 25 sec
 - EKI TTS does not support English.
 TODO: this could be added to be able to test the speed.
-  Could also try some other TTS engine.
+- try also some other TTS engine
-- Make sure there is no other app using the GPIO BCM4.
+- make sure there is no other app using the GPIO BCM4
 - analog audio/TTS does not work.
 TODO: Use a USB speaker.
 - how to change the default TTS provider using adb